Secretary of State, Rt Hon Jenrick MP, tweeted about these changes confirming;

 The regulations, which can be found on the link below, will come into force on 1st September 2020.

-The changes are quite complex, presumably due to the need to include provisions to ensure a reasonably smooth transition to the revised Use Classes, however a broad summary is provided below.
+The changes are quite complex, presumably due to the need to include provisions to ensure a reasonably smooth transition to the revised Use Classes, however a broad summary is provided below and a reference guide, which brings together all of the latest changes, can be accessed on the following link:

 Summary of the changes